Phillips v. Payne

 Phillips v.
-Payne, 92 U.S. 105 (1875), was a United States Supreme Court case that ruled that since 1847, pursuant to the act of Congress of the preceding year, the State of Virginia has been in de facto possession of the County of Alexandria, which, prior thereto, formed a part of the District of Columbia.
+Payne, 92 U.S. 130 (1875), was a United States Supreme Court case in which the court held that a taxpayer does not have standing to challenge the validity of retrocession, because whether a state controls a territory is based on its de facto control, not whether the state has a de jure right to control it.
+The court observed that since 1847, pursuant to the act of Congress of the preceding year, the State of Virginia had been in de facto possession of the County of Alexandria, which, prior thereto, formed a part of the District of Columbia.
+This reclamation of the land was called retrocession.
+The court did not reach the question of whether retrocession was unconstitutional.

-The political department of its government has, since then, uniformly asserted and the head of its judicial department expressly affirmed its title.
-Congress has, by more than one act, recognized the transfer as a settled fact.

-A resident of the county in a suit to recover the amount by him paid under protest for taxes upon his property there situate is therefore estopped from raising the question as to the validity of the retrocession.